YohanPipereau/sysrepo-gnxi/README.md

 This types are all supported types for a YANG leaf node.

 If you are using "No Encoding", or "Native Encoding", you must know that it is not part of gNMI specification.
-I took some liberty and if you use `PROTO` field of gnmi encoding enumeration.
-Because it encode yang leaves, the xpath, you will receive are all xpath for YANG leaves.
+If you use this, you would receive a list of xpath and their value.
+(Though it is not supported for now).

 It should be used if: